MechaMonk/pyRouterJig/documentation.md

 ======

 The <b>Editor</b> tab allows you to edit each individual cut of the joint.
-The editor operates on the `A`-cuts of the Top Board; all of the other cuts (B, C, D, etc.) follow from the `A`-cuts.
+The editor operates on the A-cuts of the Top Board; all of the other cuts (B, C, D, etc.) follow from the A-cuts.
 The starting joint for editing is whatever was last specified under either the <b>Equal</b> or <b>Variable</b>
 spacing options.
 Under the <b>Editor</b>, the board and bit dimensions, the Double and Double-Double parameters, cannot be changed; make sure these are